IllumiDesk/illumidesk/README.md

 ### Spawners

-By default this setup includes the `IllumiDeskRoleDockerSpawner` and `IllumiDeskWorkSpaceDockerSpawner` classes which extends the `DockerSpawner` class, however, you should be able to use any container based spawner.
-This implementation utilizes the `auth_state_hook` to get the user's authentication dictionary and uses the `pre_spawn_hook` to add user directories with the appropriate permissions.
+By default this setup includes the `IllumiDeskRoleDockerSpawner` and `IllumiDeskWorkSpaceDockerSpawner` classes.
+However, you should be able to use any container based spawner.
+This implementation utilizes the `auth_state_hook` to get the user's authentication dictionary, and based on the spawner class sets the docker image to spawn based on eith the `user_role` or the `workspace_type` keys with the spawner's `auth_state_hook`.
+The `pre_spawn_hook` to add user directories with the appropriate permissions, since users are not added to the operating system.

+#### IllumiDeskRoleDockerSpawner

-The `IllumiDeskRoleDockerSpawner` interprets LTI-based roles to determine which container to launch.
+The `IllumiDeskRoleDockerSpawner` interprets LTI-based roles to determine which container to launch based on the user's role.
 If used with `nbgrader`, this class provides users with a container prepared for students to fetch and submit assignment and instructors with access the shared grader service for each course.

+#### IllumiDeskWorkSpaceDockerSpawner

 The `IllumiDeskWorkSpaceDockerSpawner` sets the image to spawn based on a provided `workspace_type` key.
 This allows content managers to specify images for labs, modules, or assignments.
 Refer [to the workspace type customization](#sApawn-specific-workspace-types) section for more information.